sara-nl/GlobusOnline-python/GO_interactive_python.md

 ```sh
 >>> t.add_item("/home/<user>/TestData/", "/pnfs/grid.sara.nl/data/<VO>/<user>/TestData/", recursive=True)
 ```
+We are transferring a folder that is why we have to set the option *recursive* to true.
+Do not forget the trailing slahses when transferring folders.
 You can add as many items to the transfer as you wish.
 Note that *recursive* is by default set to *false*.
 You do not need the recursive option when transferring single files.

 Start the transfer task: